AdobeDocs/experience-manager-64.de-DE/help/assets/interactive-images.md

       * If you are *not* an AEM Sites or eCommerce customer

          * See [Identifying hotspot variables](#optional-identifying-hotspot-variables); you will need to define these variables.
          * Geben Sie dann manuell den SKU-Wert ein.
 In the **[!UICONTROL SKU Value]** text field, type the product&#39;s SKU (Stock Keeping Unit), which is a unique identifier for each distinct product or service that you offer.
-Der eingegebene SKU-Wert füllt automatisch den variablen Teil der Quickview-Vorlage, damit das System den getippten Hotspot mit der QuickView einer bestimmten SKU verknüpfen kann.
+Der eingegebene SKU-Wert füllt automatisch den variablen Teil der QuickView-Vorlage, damit das System den getippten Hotspot mit der QuickView einer bestimmten SKU verknüpfen kann.
          * (Optional) If there are other variables within the Quickview that you need to use to further identify a product, tap **[!UICONTROL Add Generic Variable]**.
 Geben Sie im Textfeld eine zusätzliche Variable an.
 Beispielsweise ist `category=Mens` eine hinzugefügte Variable.
    * Tippen Sie auf **Hyperlink**.

       * If you are an AEM Sites customer, tap the **[!UICONTROL Site Selector]** icon (folder) to navigate to a URL.
 Beachten Sie, dass die URL-basierte Verlinkungsmethode nicht möglich ist, wenn Ihr interaktiver Inhalt über Links mit relativen URLs verfügt, insbesondere über Links zu Seiten in AEM Sites.